 ADA Student Statement

 It is the policy of Glenville State College to provide reasonable accommodations for qualified individuals with documented disabilities.
 This College will adhere to all applicable federal, state and local laws, regulations and guidelines with respect to providing reasonable accommodations with regard to affording equal educational opportunities.
-It is the student's responsibility to provide documentation of a disability to Disability Resource Services, located in the Academic Success Center in Clark Hall.
+It is the student's responsibility to provide documentation of a disability to Accommodations and Accessibility Office, located in the Academic Success Center on the third floor of the Robert F. Kidd Library.
 The staff will assist students and faculty in arranging appropriate accommodations.
 This is in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 If you are visiting or attending Glenville State College and have any questions regarding accessibility options, please contact: